odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 ## macOS theming on KDE Plasma:
 Recommendation: MacSequoia if you want the latest look, WhiteSur if you want the most stable.<br />
 All three use the same stack.
-Here's the full setup:

 Install the full stack:<br />
 ### Kvantum engine (required for proper widget styling)